Mjz86/C_colon/mcc.md

  in a debugging environment,  this can have conditional trap instructions.

-* note that the pre and post operators will always be executed after the caller operator, and before the callee operator.
+* note that the pre and post operators will always be executed after the caller operator, and before the callee operator if the function is not inlined , and the contract is not elided.

 - `operator make_meta ( inout std::meta )->meta-input `, `operator make_meta ( inout std::debug_meta )->meta-input`:
 a `constexpr` function that makes the meta type based on static reflection information,